deezer/elasticmsd/README.md

 # ElasticMSD

-This project enables you to convert the MSD summary file into an Elasticsearch index.
+This project enables you to convert the Million Song Dataset into an Elasticsearch index.

 ## Why?